 While my husband and I enjoy going out to eat, the costs can add up pretty quickly.
 This is why we’ve figured out ways we can eat out without breaking the bank.

 If you’re looking to cut costs but don’t want to give up eating out, I have a few tips that will save you money.

-Having a restaurant meal can set you back $20 – $30 per person, including the cost of drinks and a tip.
-Planning a date night of a dinner and a movie could easily cost $100 for the two of us — and this is before factoring in the cost of babysitting.
+Having a restaurant meal can set you back $20 – $30 per person after you add in the cost of drinks and a tip.

 But first, let’s address this common question:

 Is it Cheaper to Eat Out or Eat at Home?